wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_broadcasthex.md

 ---
-title: trx:/wallet/broadcasthex \[POST\] {disallowed}
+title: trx:/wallet/broadcasthex  {disallowed} - TRON
-description: Broadcast the protobuf encoded transaction hex string after sign
+description: Example code for the trx:/wallet/broadcasthex  {disallowed} rest method. Сomplete guide on how to use trx:/wallet/broadcasthex  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters